 The next section goes a bit more into what goes into the E-A-T of a website: “The amount of expertise, authoritativeness, and trustworthiness (E-A-T) that a webpage/website has is significant.
 MC quality and amount, website information, and website reputation all inform the E-A-T of a website.”

 What the changes to E-A-T and YMYL mean for you:

 We wrote about the importance of E-A-T recently.
 Both E-A-T and YMYL (Your Money Your Life) help tell Google how highly they should value your site.
 What’s helpful is that the update to the search quality rating guidelines specifies what parts of your content goes into E-A-T (see the first three bullets).
 This should help you create the most expert, authoritative, and trustworthy content possible for your site.

 Moving forward, you still need to spend a lot of time on your content.
-The concept of E-A-T and the search quality guidelines are so closely tied, you can’t ignore its importance.
+The concept of E-A-T and the search quality guidelines are so closely tied; you can’t ignore its importance.
 Remember, E-A-T is a ranking factor.
 So put in the work, and you’ll reap the benefits.

 The search quality rating guidelines are what Google’s quality raters adhere to when developing Google’s algorithms.
-So when Google says to “use your judgment,” they’re telling their raters to look at how supplementary content is used and whether it offers users an adverse experience.
+So when Google says to “use your judgment,” they’re telling their raters to look at how additional content is used and whether it offers users an adverse experience.

 Visit-in-Person Rating Queries (Local)

 All instances of the term “Local” has been changed to “visit-in-person.”
 In the relevant sections, raters are advised to consider the possibility of visit-in-person when determining a search query, this due in large part to the prevalence of mobile phones.